 Search Federal and State Laws and Incentives

 Search incentives and laws related to alternative fuels and advanced vehicles.
-Choose one or more jurisdictions to start your search.
-Select additional options to narrow your search.
+You can search by keyword, category, or both.

 Search Results | 2 laws and incentives

 |Louisiana||Renewable Fuel Standard||Laws and Regulations||

 Within six months following the point at which monthly production of denatured ethanol produced in Louisiana equals or exceeds a minimum annualized production volume of 50 million gallons, at least 2% of the total gasoline sold by volume in the state must be denatured ethanol.
 Ethanol is defined an ethyl alcohol that has a purity of at least 99%, exclusive of added denaturants; meets U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives and ASTM specification D4806; and is produced from domestic agricultural or biomass products.
 This requirement will not be effective until six months after the average wholesale price of a gallon of Louisiana-manufactured ethanol, less any federal tax incentives or credits, is equal to or below the average wholesale price of a gallon of regular unleaded gasoline in Louisiana for a period of not less than 60 days, as determined by the Louisiana Department of Agriculture and Forestry (Department).